Bird Study Merit Badge

 - (3) Demonstrate that you know how to properly use and care for binoculars, a spotting scope, or a monocular.

-- (4) Demonstrate that you know how to use a bird field guide.
-Show your counselor that you are able to understand a range map by locating in the book and pointing out:Resources: How to Use a Field Guide (video) Merlin Bird ID (website)
+(4) Demonstrate that you know how to use a bird field guide.
+Show your counselor that you are able to understand a range map by locating in the book and pointing out the wintering range, the breeding range, and/or the year-round range of one species of each of the following types of birds:

 - (a) Seabird